Stock market today: Wall Street breaks records as Reddit soars in its stock market debut, Apple follows suit - ExBulletin

 Darden Restaurants, owner of Olive Garden, fell 6.5% after its full-year revenue forecast fell short of analysts' estimates.

-Treasury yields were mostly flat a day after the Federal Reserve said it still planned to make three rate cuts this year.
+Treasury yields were mostly flat a day later the Federal Reserve said it still plans to make three rate cuts this year.
 That helped ease some concerns on Wall Street that some cuts would be scrapped following higher-than-expected inflation reports.

 A cut in interest rates would ease pressure on the economy and the financial system.
 Wall Street expects the Fed to begin cutting rates at its June meeting.

 Some reports Thursday morning suggest the U.S. economy is doing better than expected, even despite high interest rates.
-Fewer American workers filed for unemployment benefits last week, another sign of a remarkably resilient labor market.
+In the United States, fewer workers filed for unemployment benefits last week, another sign of a remarkably resilient job market.

 A measure of manufacturing activity in the Mid-Atlantic region rose unexpectedly, while a preliminary look at manufacturing activity nationwide also came in better than expected.